CloudReactor/cloudreactor-procwrapper/README.md

       --api-heartbeat-interval API_HEARTBEAT_INTERVAL
                             Number of seconds to wait between sending heartbeats to the API server. -1 means to not send heartbeats.
-                            Defaults to 30 for concurrency limited services, 600 otherwise.
+                            Defaults to 30 for concurrency limited services, 300 otherwise.
-      --api-retries API_RETRIES
+      --api-error-timeout API_ERROR_TIMEOUT
+                            Number of seconds to wait while receiving recoverable errors from the API server.
+Defaults to 250.
+      --api-final-update-timeout API_FINAL_UPDATE_TIMEOUT
-                            Number of retries per API request.
-Defaults to 2.
+                            Number of seconds to wait while receiving recoverable errors from the API server when sending the final update before exiting.
+Defaults to 1800.
-      --api-retries-for-final-update API_RETRIES_FOR_FINAL_UPDATE
-                            Number of retries for final process status update. -1 (the default) means to keep trying indefinitely.
-      --api-task-execution-creation-conflict-timeout API_TASK_EXECUTION_CREATION_CONFLICT_TIMEOUT
-                            Number of seconds to keep retrying Task Execution creation after conflict is detected. -1 means to keep trying indefinitely.
-Defaults to 1800 for concurrency limited services, 300 otherwise.
-      --api-task-execution-creation-conflict-retry-delay API_TASK_EXECUTION_CREATION_CONFLICT_RETRY_DELAY
-                            Number of seconds between attempts to retry Task Execution creation after conflict is detected.
-                            Defaults to 60 for concurrency-limited services, 120 otherwise.
       --api-retry-delay API_RETRY_DELAY
                             Number of seconds to wait before retrying an API request.
 Defaults to 120.